 Written permission from the parents must be obtained and kept on record if a student needs to bring a mobile device such as a mobile into school if, for example, they walk or catch the bus to school.
 These devices must be handed in to the Secretary at the start of the day and kept safely in the office until the student leaves school.
-If a student requires to bring a Kindle into school for reading purposes then written permission must also be obtained from their parents and kept on record.
+If a student requires to bring a Kindle into school for reading purposes, then written permission must also be obtained from their parents and kept on record.

 Under normal circumstances, the use of mobile phones by staff in the classroom is forbidden.
 Phones should be turned off and out of sight.
 However, under exceptional circumstances, and only on direction from the Headteacher, it may be necessary to allow the use of mobiles to ensure the wider safety of the setting, for example on the failure of the internal telephone system.
+Staff will be allowed to use phones for taking school-based photographs with prior consent from the Headteacher.
+All images must be deleted after being uploaded to the central share point.
 If this is the case, the right to examine phones is reserved if there is any suspicion of inappropriate use.